 It was 1994 and Verasalt Beach was teeming with activity.
 Leo Palminsky, the beach’s metal detective, stood midway between the boardwalk and the shoreline with his forearm resting over the handle of his detector.
 He closed his eyes and basked in the sounds around him – the crashing of the waves, the laughter of kids playing in the water, the squawking of seagulls, the bell of an ice-cream bicycle making its way down the boardwalk.
 The sputtering of a Cessna engine approaching from the distance broke Leo’s reverie; he looked up and read the banner trailing behind the small plane: “FRESH SHRIMP: 50% OFF / MAIN & 2ND.”

 Being the passive participant at the beach was the best part of Leo’s job, which he took after a string of short-lived ones following his service in World War II.
-Leo had served as an explosives specialist; he was nicknamed “Shutout” for his track record of disarming some 500 explosives with no incident.
+Leo had served as an explosives specialist; he was nicknamed “Shutout” for his track record for disarming some 500 explosives without a hitch.

 From the small pocket of his utility belt Leo extracted a brittle piece of paper no bigger than a business card.
 Heavily oxidized and stained almost entirely yellow, the paper was torn from a larger map of northern France.

 Scrawled on the back of it: “Hard right 25° N.”

 Leo nodded thankfully to the boy and quipped, “One man’s garbage is another man’s treasure.”
 He took the casing and stored his map inside.

 The alarm on Leo’s watch sounded off to remind him to take his daily medication for PTSD.
 The tablet was in a plastic container tucked in his right pocket, but Leo had no more water in his Thermos mug.
-He shook the cup that was clipped onto his utility belt to make sure.
+He shook it to make sure.
 Not a drop.

 Leo began making his way to the nearest water fountain some 200 feet away.
-About halfway into his trek, Leo felt dizzy under the scorching sun.
+About halfway into his trek, Leo felt a pang of dizziness from the scorching sun.